 Keratoconus occurs when the cornea, the top clear tissue covering the eye, becomes less spherical and more cone-like in shape and structure.
 This affects how light is focused, in turn creating vision problems.
 Most instances of keratoconus are diagnosed in a patient’s teens or early 20s.
 The condition can occur in one or both eyes.

-Your eye doctor may notice symptoms during your annual eye exam, but common signs of keratoconus in Johannesburg are:
+Your LASIK doctor may notice symptoms during your annual eye exam, but common signs of keratoconus are:

 - Constantly changing of vision in one or both eyes

 - Blurred vision at both near and far distances